Equity Research Report: Definition, Types, and Key Components

 Why Do Banks Publish Equity Research Reports?

 When an investment bank publishes valuable equity research for an institutional client, that client is then likely to use the bank to execute their trades for that stock.
-While there no actual agreement to do so, it’s an unspoken rule.
-The bank may also use the report to persuade the client to buy more shares in a holding they already have, to therefor further increase commissions.
+While there is no actual agreement to do so, it’s an unspoken rule.
+The bank might also use the report to persuade a client to buy more shares in a holding they already have, which also increases commissions.

 Equity Research Report Recommendations

 Each bank has their own set of recommendations (terms) they use to rate a stock.
-Below is a list of the most common recommendations or rating analysts issue.
+Below is a list of the most common recommendations or ratings analysts issue.

 Ratings include: